SadPencil/ASLR-incompatible-windows-apps/README.md

 ### Game: Red Alert 2 mods (Ares-based)
 - `gamemd.exe`

-Ares injects the game exe file to provide extended gaming features, but the injection fails when ASLR turns on.
+Ares injects the game executable file to provide extended gaming features, but the injection fails when ASLR turns on.